alastairlundy/BasisBox/README.md

 | Today | Get or set the current Date or Timezone information | C# |

 ### License
-All programs in Basis Box are licensed under Apache 2.0 License.
+All programs in Basis Box are licensed under the LGPLv3 license.